QuarksBlueFoot/Helius-Selenus-Kotlin-LunaSDK/README.md

 ## Contributing

 Contributions are welcome!
-If you notice missing endpoints, inaccurate documentation or wish to add LaserStream support, feel free to open a pull request.
+If you notice missing endpoints or inaccurate documentation, feel free to open a pull request.

 ## Author